- Admissions Process and Timeline

-How long does it take to hear a decision from you?
+How long does it take to hear a decision from the Committee on Admissions?

-The evaluation process starts soon after an application is complete (verified AMCAS, supplemental application, fee or waiver, MCAT scores and letters of recommendation have been received).
-Since we screen each applicant individually, the process may take from several weeks to a couple of months.
+The Committee on Admissions screens each applicant individually, the process may take from several weeks to a couple of months.

-Is Renaissance School of Medicine on rolling admissions?
+Is the Renaissance School of Medicine on rolling admissions?

 Yes.
 First acceptances are made in mid-October and will continue until the interview process is completed in mid-March.
 We also establish a wait list, and offers of admission are extended after May 1st to applicants on the wait list.